tcheiner/tcheiner-astro-bento/README.md

-# TC Heiners's Astro Bento Website
+# TC Heina's Astro Bento Website

 It started off trying to start a tech journaling blog but it has spiraled into so much more!